Learn About the Salesforce Platform Advantage

 - Describe how companies can better serve their customers by using Sales Cloud and Service Cloud together.

 - Describe the advantage of using the Salesforce Platform.

 Sales and Service: the Perfect Power Couple

 Far too often, sales and service function separately within organizations.
 Sales brings in new customers and hands them off to service teams, with little-to-no communication or follow-up between the two departments.

 This way of business is not only outdated, but costly.

 By treating sales as the only team responsible for bringing in new customers and driving revenue, organizations miss out on big opportunities.
 Customer service reps interact with customers beyond the sale, so they can generate customer loyalty, pick up on up-sell opportunities, and ultimately retain customers.
 That ability or inability to retain customers makes a huge difference to the bottom line.
-According to research done by Bain & Company, increasing customer retention rates by just 5% can increase profits by 25% to 95%.
+According to research done by Harvard Business Review, companies that focus on loyalty grow revenue as much as 2.5x faster than their competitors.